lkurlandski/MDALTH/README.md

 ## Examples

 MDALTH allows users to prototype active learning experiments quickly.
-All experiments are run with `./example/main.py` then analyzed with the `./example/analysis.ipynb` notebook.
-Each experiment uses the following experimental setup:
+In the `./example` directory, we developed a very simple project to run active learning experiments for text, image, and audio classification tasks.
+By adjusting the command-line-arguments, this example can run experiments with many different pretrained models and datasets.
+We run our experiments with the following hyperparameters:

-- AL initial size: 32
+- AL initial size: 10%
-- AL batch size: 32
+- AL batch size: 5%
-- AL iterations: 16
+- Max Training Epochs: 32
-- Max Training Epochs: 24
+- Early Stopping Patience: 3

-- Early Stopping Patience: 2
+The rest of the hyperparameters are detailed in the `./example/main.sh` script, which configures and runs the experiments.

-### text classification (`example/text.sh`)
+### text classification

 - model: [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased)
 - dataset: [ag_news](https://huggingface.co/datasets/ag_news)